symbioticfi/metadata-mainnet/README.md

 **Note: After your PR is submitted, email your PR link to verify@symbiotic.fi from your official business email (domain must match that of your entity website) to allow us to confirm your identity ahead of merging your PR.**

 1. **Determine the entity type**:
-    - Decide whether the entity belongs to `vaults`, `networks`, `operators`, or `tokens`.
+    - Decide whether the entity belongs to `vaults`, `networks`, `operators`, `tokens`, `points`, or `curators`.
-    - If the entity is a `vault`, please be sure that it's collateral token entity is registered in the `tokens` folder before adding the vault metadata.
+    - If the entity is a `vault` or `points`, please be sure that it's collateral token entity is registered in the `tokens` folder before adding the vault metadata.
 If not, please add the token first.
 2. **Register the entity in the registry**:
     - Before adding metadata for vaults, networks, or operators, ensure that they are registered in their respective registries.
 You can find the current registry contract addresses in the [Symbiotic documentation](https://docs.symbiotic.fi/deployments/current).
 Unregistered entities will not be accepted.
 4. **Create a new folder**:
     - Navigate to the appropriate directory for the entity type.
-    - Create a folder named after the Ethereum address (e.g., `0x1234567890abcdef1234567890abcdef12345678`).
+    - Create a folder named after the Ethereum address (e.g., `0x1234567890abcdef1234567890abcdef12345678`) or point ID (e.g., `kalypso`).
 5. **Add the `info.json` file**:
     - Include metadata in the specified format (see below).
 6. **(Optional) Add an icon file**: